 It also fulfills the supervision requirement in other states.
 Verify requirements with your state board.

-This course is also offered as part of a Savings Package:
+This course is also offered as part of our Supervision Savings Packages.

 General Course Description